 The Penticton campus is located on the unceded territory of the Syilx-Okanagan people.

-Aboriginal Services provide culturally relevant support to students including visiting Elders, cultural and academic workshops, Aboriginal Peer Mentors, Aboriginal awards/scholarships and bursaries, assistance with band funding applications, personalized supports and computer access.
-The Aboriginal Services team also organizes regular cultural activities, events and potlucks to connect students and community.
+Indigenous Services provide culturally relevant support to students including visiting Elders, cultural and academic workshops, Indigenous Peer Mentors, Indigenous awards/scholarships and bursaries, assistance with band funding applications, personalized supports and computer access.
+The Indigenous Services team also organizes regular cultural activities, events and potlucks to connect students and community.

 Supporting your physical, mental and emotional health

 Resources are available on campus.

 Having a healthy mind will make you a better student.
 Take part in different sessions and Wellness Wednesday workshops.
 Check out this free wellness initiative on campus.

 Personal, emotional and academic problems can be a normal part of student life.
 OC Counselling Services provides professionally trained counsellors and other resources to help students cope with problem areas.
 In addition to individual personal counselling, our counsellors also provide support for academic success and career exploration.
 To request an appointment, please complete the webform on this link https://www.okanagan.bc.ca/counselling-services#book or speak to someone in the Regional Dean's Office and they will be able to assist you.